Skip to content

 Utility Overcharge

 A utility overcharge in CAM occurs when utility expenses for individually metered tenant spaces, vacant units, or non-common-area consumption are pooled into shared CAM charges allocated to all tenants.
-Only utility costs for genuinely shared spaces (lobbies, parking areas, exterior lighting, HVAC for common corridors) belong in the CAM utility pool.
-Including tenant-specific or non-common utility costs in the pool inflates every tenant's share of expenses they did not consume.
+Only utility costs for genuinely shared spaces belong in the CAM utility pool: lobbies, parking areas, exterior lighting, HVAC for common corridors, and similar facilities used by all tenants collectively.
+Including tenant-specific or non-common-area utility costs in the pool inflates every tenant's share of expenses they did not consume and had no ability to control.
+CAMAudit's utility overcharge detection rule uses AI classification to evaluate each utility line item in the reconciliation and categorize it by consumption type, then flags any item that does not match common area consumption characteristics, including charges referencing specific unit addresses, sub-metered tenant spaces, or consumption categories inconsistent with shared facility operations.

 Key Takeaway